Aqran Vijandran ATC Legal Careers Fair 2024

 C) Power to enforce laws

-D) Power to make mandatory decisions
+D) Power given to an authority to make decisions based on its judgment

 • 28.
 What is the principle of non-refoulement?

-A) The prohibition of returning refugees to a country where they face persecution
+B) The prohibition of returning refugees to a country where they face persecution

 D) The right to seek asylum in any country